Thartvigsen/GRACE/README.md

 <img width="1866" alt="image" src="https://github.com/Thartvigsen/GRACE/assets/26936677/8f28ab99-2411-4fd8-949b-8373ebfff3b5">

-Please feel free to email [Tom](https://www.tomhartvigsen.com) or raise an issue with this repository and I'll get back to you as soon as I can.
+Please feel free to email [Tom](https://www.tomhartvigsen.com) or raise an issue with this repository and we'll get back to you as soon as possible.

 ## Setup
 1. Create a virtual environment (we use conda)